cober2019/Flask-IOS-XE-RESTCONF-Viewer/README.rst

 **This has moved to docker, https://hub.docker.com/r/cober2019/yangish_explorer.
-Now built with react and javascript**
+Now built with react**

-**Demo can be found here, http://40.114.68.103:3000/config**